My History Blog, Focussing mostly on Roman and Mediaeval Times

 had developed into a biological, oceanographic, and meteorological laboratory.
 They data the men collected would take years to evaluate and publish.

-The ship reached open waters again pretty much at the spot near Svalbard which Nansen had predicted the same day Nansen arrived in Vardø, August 13, 1896, and on August 20, the Fram
+The ship reached open waters again pretty much at the spot near Svalbard which Nansen had predicted the same day Nansen arrived in Vardø: on August 13, 1896, and on August 20, the Fram

 arrived in the little harbour of Skjervøy in Norway.
 Six days later, Sverdrup and the crew of the Fram